The EU General Data Protection Regulation (GDPR) coming into force on May 25, 2018.

 GDPR obliges your company to collect data only for “specified, explicit and legitimate purposes.”

-GDPR requires you to ask for consent when you want to process data like an employee's name, personal tax ID number, email address, disability information, cultural, genetic or biometric information or information gathered for background check or SEO surveys.
+GDPR requires you to ask for consent when you want to process data like an employee's name, personal tax ID number, SS number, email address, disability information, cultural, genetic or biometric information or even information gathered for background check or SEO surveys.

 In these cases, you must ask for consent in a clear and intelligible way and provide employees / customers with clear instructions on how to withdraw their consent should they wish to.

 Therefore, when you use a process / document management system processing personal data, you also need to add the consent category for fields.
-CWP covers such feature by adding consent for process fields and documents.
+CWP covers such feature by the function of adding consent for process fields and documents.

 Find all personal data by custom reports.

 EU customers or employees will have the "Right of Access by a data subject" rule (Article 15 - GDPR) to request all digital data you hold on them.
-Digital data means documents and also process fields include or may include such data.
+Paper but mostly digital data means documents and also process fields include or may include such data.
 Your business will have to supply it, in its original format and within a month.

 Irreversibly delete (de-personalize) data without a negative impact on vital business processes.